xonq/tutorials/assembly.md

 ## OSC USE
 ### 0. Keep it clean
 Imagine a pile of dishes from that shitty roommate in undergrad... don't let your folder get like that.
 Prepare a directory where you will make your output.
 If you think about your directory organization before the analysis you will have an easier time returning and disseminating your data.
-I personally will create one directory for the project, one for the organism, then one directory for each step of the pipeline. e.g. (use whatever folder you like as the `<ROOT_DIR>`)
+I personally will create one directory for the project, one for the organism, then one directory for each step of the pipeline. e.g. (use whatever folder you like as the `<ROOT_DIR>`, just remember it)
 ```
 cd <ROOT_DIR>
 mkdir -p <ORGANISM_CODENAME>/spades